Skip to content

 • Cases per Pallet

 • Each line of the csv file represents a single component (ie a unique vintage and vineyard source) of a lot.
-To import a new lot with multiple components, add one line per component and duplicate the Bond, Lot code, Lot name, Tax class, Stage, and Owner(s) details for each line.
+To import a new lot with multiple components, add one line per component and duplicate the Bond, Lot code, Lot name, Tax class, Stage, Owner(s) & Custom Lot Attribute details for each line.
 For Case Goods lots, Bottle Format, Bottles per Case, and Cases per Pallet must also be duplicated.

 • The total percentage per lot code must be 100 exactly.